saccodd/mouserbot-discord/README.md

 # mouserBot for Discord #

 mouserBot has been developed during the [Cheeze Wizards + Coinlist hackathon](https://coinlist.co/build/cheezewizards).
-This proof of concept implements 4 features that will engage Cheeze Wizards players in a more effective way during  summer 2019 tournament.
+This proof of concept implements 4 features that will engage Cheeze Wizards players on Discord in a more effective way during summer 2019 tournament.
 More features will come!

 ### mouserBoard ###